 I tried to get some decent pictures but it all went down so fast….But trust me, it was crazy fun, even for my First Grader who is currently off track from school.

 After finding all the pumpkins we came inside and counted them to make sure we got them all.
-Also, so Luke could practice his counting.
+Also, so my preschooler could practice his counting.
 Then we practiced making different patterns with the pumpkins.
 I made some light orange and some dark orange on purpose so there were more possibilities for patterning.
 You can see in the picture below the difference in the lumpy, bumpy pumpkins and the plumply, dumply pumpkins.
 (I know it’s a tongue twister, you should totally try saying it 10 times really fast!)

 Last we sorted our pumpkins.
 Prior to the pumpkin hunt I attached one of each kind of pumpkin to the front of an empty shoe box.
 This is why I only hid 30 of the pumpkins outside.
 The boys took turns sorting all of their pumpkins into the appropriate bin.

 This was such a fun activity!
 After we were all finished the boys wanted me to go hide the pumpkins outside all over again.
 LOL!
 And we couldn’t end our Pumpkin Hunt without getting a treat so we made these super fun rice crispy treat pumpkins that I had pinned on Pinterest.

 Now mine weren’t as picture perfect as the one’s on Pinterest, but trust me, they sure tasted perfect! hahaha!
 I ended up using one of those plastic containers that holds fruit to form my pumpkins.
 They weren’t round on the bottom but that’s ok, the boys didn’t notice. 🙂